 If you prefer a group tour to Valley of Fire, there are a few different companies that offer day tours from Las Vegas in various time frames.
 You may learn about the flora and fauna, or you may learn about Native American history and Hollywood filming locations .

-This is another option that we recommend the tour offered by Pink Jeep Tours, for a 6.5 hour small group excursion that hits several of the top sites.
+This is another option that we recommend this tour, for a 6 hour small group excursion that hits several of the top sites.

 Big Bend of the Colorado State Park